-A crucial unanswered question is whether CRISPR-Cas induction during a phage-infection occurs quickly and strongly enough to impact host survival.
-In the context of an Acr-phage, can new Cas9 RNP synthesis outcompete Acr synthesis before the lytic cycle completes?
-S. pyogenes phage A1 begins to replicate exponentially within 15 minutes after infection, has a latency period of ~60 minutes, and produces ~20 virions per cycle in the absence of host interference (Fig. S2D).
-In contrast, the CRISPR-Cas operon must be de-repressed, transcribed, translated, crRNAs and tracrRNAs must be processed, and Cas9 RNPs must find and cleave their targets.
-Remarkably, we show that Cas induction through tracr-L derepression is rapid, as Cas9 levels can double in as little as 15 minutes after the start of phage infection and increase as much as 10-fold within 75 minutes.
+A crucial unanswered question is whether CRISPR-Cas induction during a phage infection occurs quickly and strongly enough to impact host survival.
+In the context of an Acr-phage, can the new Cas9 RNP synthesis outcompete Acr synthesis before the lytic cycle completes?
+S. pyogenes phage A1 begins to replicate within 15 min after infection, has a latency period of ~60 min, and produces ~20 virions per cycle32 in the absence of host interference (Figure S2D).
+Meanwhile, the CRISPR-Cas operon must be de-repressed, transcribed, and translated; crRNAs and tracrRNAs must be processed; and Cas9 RNPs must find and cleave their targets.
+While the timing of each of these processes varies depending on cellular conditions,38 Cas9 RNP assembly and dsDNA target search each occur on the order of minutes.^{39,40}